High School Juniors…What To Do The Summer Before Senior Year

-Creating: Perhaps the only thing that speaks louder than the extension of an activity is creating new ones.
+Perhaps the only thing that speaks louder than extending an activity is creating new ones.
 These are the stories that get featured in local and national publications or go viral on YouTube.
-These are the kind of ventures that don’t require you to point out how terrific you are because someone else, usually with a much larger platform, is already doing it for you.
-Recently, I watched an internet story about a boy in southern California who didn’t just volunteer at a soup kitchen, he, along with his father, created a program to feed poor neighborhood residents breakfast every Sunday complete with corporate sponsors and dozens of volunteers.
-This level of engagement sends a message to colleges that you aren’t the kind of person to sit around and complain about things; you are going to institute change.
-Think about the impact that this sort of proactive person could have on a college campus; it could be game-changing.
-Look around your community- where do you recognize a need?
-What’s lacking?
-And more importantly, what can you do to spark that change?
-Alternatively, what industry would you like to learn more about?
-As the job market continues to struggle, internships abound.
-Want to learn more about social media?
-Propose an internship at a local PR firm looking to enhance their social media presence.
-Just because there isn’t a job posting for an opportunity yet doesn’t mean there isn’t a need; this is where you swoop in to create that opportunity.
+They are the kind of ventures that do not require you to point out how fantastic you are because someone else, usually with a much larger platform, is already doing it for you.
+Recently, I watched an internet story about a boy in southern California who did not just volunteer at a soup kitchen, but he, along with his father, created a program to feed poor neighborhood residents breakfast every Sunday complete with corporate sponsors and dozens of volunteers.
+This level of engagement sends a message to colleges that you are not the type of person to sit around and complain about things; you will institute change.
+Consider the impact that this sort of proactive person could have on a college campus; it could be game-changing.

-Just a word of caution here- don’t force the issue.
-Again, pick an area that is consistent with your interests or past involvement, so that you are more likely to stick with it and it is in line with your values and the story that you are trying to communicate to the admission committees.
+A word of caution here- do not force the issue.
+Once again, choose an area that aligns with your interests or past involvement, so that you are more likely to stick with it and it is in line with your values and the story you are trying to communicate to the admission committees.

-Mitigating: No one likes to admit that he has weaknesses or deficits, but we all do.
-If your weakness happens to be in the area of test taking, don’t allow this to be your Achilles heel; the summer offers the perfect opportunity for test preparation.
+Nobody likes to admit their weaknesses or deficits, but we all have them.
+If your weakness happens to be in the area of test-taking, don’t let that be your downfall.
+The summer offers the perfect opportunity for test preparation.
 With so many applicants now taking test-prep courses, you are almost certainly at a disadvantage if you do not.
-Not the best math student?
-You could use the summer to take a course at a local college to get a jump on the material that will be presented during senior year.
-Often a weakness is only as much of a hindrance as you allow.
-Perhaps you’ll never grow into a Nobel Prize-winning mathematician or get a perfect SAT score, but proactively tackling your weakness may prove to be just the boost you need to at least make it a non-issue.
+Not the best at math?
+Consider taking a course at a local college during the summer to get ahead of the material that will be presented during senior year.
+Often, a weakness is only as much of a hindrance as you allow it to be.
+You may never become a Nobel Prize-winning mathematician or get a perfect SAT score, but proactively addressing your weakness may be the boost you need to make it a non-issue.

-Here’s a heads-up for the fall of your senior year: it will likely be overwhelmingly busy.
-Rather than testing the limits of your time-management skills, use the summer to review and familiarize yourself with the Common Application, and take a stab at responding to the essay questions.
-Come senior year you will still find that you are unbelievably busy, but that feeling of being overwhelmed will be turned down just a notch.
+A heads-up for the fall of your senior year: it will likely be overwhelmingly busy.
+Instead of testing your time-management skills to the limit, use the summer to review and familiarize yourself with the Common Application and try responding to the essay questions.
+When senior year comes, you will still find that you are incredibly busy, but the feeling of being overwhelmed will be slightly diminished.